 - who the members of the Committee are and how they should be addressed;

 - who the other people present are and their respective functions;

-Although such behaviour is unlikely to be deliberate, the Chair should protectwitnesses from questioning by an unrepresented architect which goes beyondthe acceptable limits of challenging their evidence through cross-examination.
+Although such behaviour is likely to arise inadvertently, the Chair should protect witnesses from questioning by an unrepresented architect which goes beyond the acceptable limits of challenging their evidence by means of cross-examination.

-Striking the right balance will often be difficult, butthe Chair must intervene as necessary to protect the interests ofboth the witness’s and the architect’s right to a fair hearing.
+Striking the right balance on this issue will often be difficult, but the Chair must intervene as necessary in order to protect both the interests of witness and the architect’s right to a fair hearing.

-If the Committee makes a finding of unacceptable professional conduct or serious professional incompetence, the respondent will be given an opportunity to speak in mitigation.
-The Chair should explain to the respondent that this is not a further opportunity to make points in defence, but to explain why the Committee should be lenient in its imposition of a penalty.
-The Chair should ensure that the architect has noted the contents of the Indicative Sanctions Guidance before addressing the Committee on this matter.
+If a finding of unacceptable professional conduct or serious professional incompetence is made, the respondent will be given an opportunity to speak in mitigation.
+It should be explained to the respondent that this is not a further opportunity to make points in defence, but to explain why the Committee should be lenient in its imposition of a penalty.
+The Chair should ensure that the architect has noted the contents of the Indicative Sanctions Guidance before addressing the Committee in this regard.